terroir

 Mount Veeder rises two thousand feet above the Napa Valley floor.
 Its western slopes face the Pacific, catching the fog that rolls through the gaps in the coastal range each morning and retreats by afternoon.
 The air here is cooler, the light more diffuse, the growing season longer and more demanding than the valley below.

-The soil is volcanic.
-Deposited in eruptions millions of years ago, it is thin, rocky, and nutrient-poor.
+The mountain soils are thin, rocky, and low in nutrients.
+Uplifted marine sediment.
+Fractured shale.
+Steep runoff.
 The vines that grow here are not pampered.
 They are tested.
-Their roots push through fractured rock to find water and mineral, and what they produce is concentrated, intense, and irreplaceable.
+Their roots push deep through stone, and what they produce is concentrated, intense, and irreplaceable.123

 600m altitude 100% organic